scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 sent me a recipe the other day for Dorito Burgers, so I made those for dinner tonight (they're really good) so no soylent today either.

+### Day 353

+Soylent for lunch today, then had half of a leftover dorito burger and some pierogis for dinner.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/